fastify/fastify-vite/docs/vue/index.md

   If you're looking into a microfrontend setup, consider [this approach](https://dev.to/getjv/react-micro-frontends-with-vite-5442).

 - `@fastify/vue` currently has no support for producing a fully functional **static bundle**, that is, even when you use [`clientOnly`](/vue/rendering-modes#client-only), you'd need to be running the Fastify server integrated with the `@fastify/vite` renderer.
 SPA support is planned for the next major release, see the [project roadmap](/roadmap).

+- There's not hot reload for the `context.js` file.
+This should be addressed in the next major release, see the [project roadmap](/roadmap).